jacobzymet/jacobzymet/README.md

 - **Windows**
    - Windows 11 (stable, aesthetically modern, has WSL2, best software support.
 It is my daily driver.)
+   - Windows 7 (very nice and more lightweight OS, good software support, but outdated in many ways by modern standards.
+I don't use it but it was good.)

 - **Linux Distributions**
   - Ubuntu (for desktop, due to user-friendliness and working out of the box)
   - Debian (for servers or containers, as it's super stable and lightweight)
   - Red Hat Enterprise Linux (for servers, as it's stable and includes enterprise support)
+  - AlmaLinux/RockyLinux (for servers, essentially 1:1 with RHEL but 100% free and no enterprise support)

 ## Programming Knowledge